-In analysis (A1), we compare the performance of \APET methods with different module structures under the same number of trainable parameters.
-From the experimental results, we find although \APET methods with diverse structures require different training steps to reach convergence under the same training configurations, they can eventually achieve almost comparable performance on larger-scale models.
-This indicates that the model scaling can \textit{mitigate the effects caused by the structure difference on the performance} but not on the convergence speed.
+In analysis (A1), we compare the performance of \APET methods with an equal number of tunable parameters distributed in different positions.
+Based on the experimental results, we observe smaller differences in the performance of these \APET methods on larger models.
+This finding suggests that scaling the model \textit{mitigates the effects caused by the position of tunable parameters on performance}.

-In analysis (A2), we compare the performance of the same \APET methods under different numbers of trainable parameters.
-From the experimental results, we find that \textit{the model scaling cannot mitigate the effect of the number of trainable parameters} on tuning methods.
-Besides, we find two interesting phenomena when the number of trainable parameters reaches two thresholds: high parameter threshold and low parameter threshold.
-(1) When the number of trainable parameters equals the high threshold, all \APET methods can achieve the full-parameter fine-tuning performance of the corresponding backbone model, and the high parameter threshold tends to be smaller on the larger models.
-Namely, we can \textit{optimize fewer necessary trained parameters for tuning methods to achieve full-parameter fine-tuning performance on the larger models}.
-(2) On the other hand, when the number of trainable parameters exceeds the low parameter threshold, all \APET methods outperform random guess performance.
-Furthermore, we find that the low parameter thresholds of all \APET methods on the same models are almost the same, even for different tasks.
+In analysis (A2), we compare the performance of the same \APET methods with varying numbers of tunable parameters.
+Based on the experimental results, we observe that model scaling does not mitigate the effects caused by the number of tunable parameters on performance.
+Furthermore, we have observed two interesting phenomena when the number of tunable parameters reaches two thresholds: the high threshold and the low threshold.
+When the number of tunable parameters equals the high threshold, \APET methods can achieve the full-parameter fine-tuning performance of the corresponding backbone model, and the high threshold tends to be lower on the larger models.
+Namely, \textit{\PET methods can optimize fewer tunable parameters to achieve full-parameter fine-tuning performance on the larger models}.
+On the other hand, when the number of tunable parameters exceeds the low parameter threshold, all \APET methods outperform random guess performance.
+We find that the low thresholds are nearly identical across the same models, even for different tasks.
 This suggests that \textit{across different tasks, \PET methods can optimize a similar number of tunable parameters on the same PLM to surpass random guess performance}.